Who decides the time in Mallorca? Between bright mornings and long summer evenings

 More than a 60-minute difference

 Often the discussion is reduced to the meme “summer time versus standard time”.
 But on the island it's about everyday scenes: the fisherman who departs from Port de Sóller at 7 a.m., the bakery in Inca where croissants already smell at 5 a.m., or the terrace on Passeig Mallorca that only really comes alive late at night in August.
-Permanent summer time pushes mornings into darkness, while permanent standard time shortens the long summer evenings that bring revenue to many businesses.
+Permanent summer time for Mallorca pushes mornings into darkness, while permanent standard time shortens the long summer evenings that bring revenue to many businesses.

 Health, work and safety — the inconvenient facts